m4rs-mt/ILGPU/Docs/Inside-ILGPU.md

+---
+layout: wiki
+---

 ## Optimizations and Compile Time

 ILGPU features a modern parallel processing, transformation and compilation model.
 It allows parallel code generation and transformation phases to reduce compile time and improve overall performance.

+However, parallel code generation in the frontend module is disabled by default.
+It can be enabled via the enumeration flag `ContextFlags.EnableParallelCodeGenerationInFrontend`.

 The global optimization process can be controlled with the enumeration `OptimizationLevel`.
-This level can be specified by passing the desired level to the `Optimize` method of `Context.Builder`.
+This level can be specified by passing the desired level to the `ILGPU.Context` constructor.
 If the optimization level is not explicitly specified, the level is automatically set to `OptimizationLevel.O1`.

 The `OptimizationLevel.O2` level uses additional transformations that increase compile time but yield potentially better GPU code.